tom-scanlon/workshop-css-in-js/2-styled/README.md

 Documentation on basic usage of `styled()` can be found here: https://emotion.sh/docs/styled#styling-elements-and-components

-Documentation on nested selectors within `styled()` is here: https://emotion.sh/docs/styled#styling-elements-and-components.
+Documentation on nested selectors within `styled()` is here: https://emotion.sh/docs/styled#nesting-components.
 This approach can be used with psuedo selectors.

 ## Questions to Ponder

 1. Do you prefer this method to writing CSS files?
 2. What are the limitations to this approach?
+3. How would you enforce conventions using this approach?
+4. How would you re-use styles within this approach?
-3. Can you think of any other ways for handling styling within components?
+5. Can you think of any other ways for handling styling within components?